Our concerts 2021

 There was no obligation for Bach to compose this work.
 Unlike his ‘Passions’, no one paid him for it.
 This makes its purpose unique and so special.
 The Mass was mostly composed at the end of his life, without Bach ever having the opportunity to hear it.
 Was this work a thank you to God, or was it intended for the future of music makers and lovers?
 Perhaps he had one final desire to compose the highest work before he died?
 Well, he certainly did that — it is utter perfection.

-Joining Orpheus is a superb line-up of soloists:
+Joining us is a superb line-up of talent: